haddocking/haddocking.github.io/education/Others/powerfit/index.md

   map.
 </a>
 <a class="prompt prompt-cmd">
-  powerfit ribosome-KsgA.map 13 KsgA.pdb -d run-KsgA -a 20 -p 2 -l
+  powerfit ribosome-KsgA.map 13 KsgA.pdb -d run-KsgA -a 20 -p 2
 </a>

 While performing the search, PowerFit will update you on the progress of the